matrixorigin/matrixorigin.io/docs/MatrixOne/Develop/import-data/delete-data.md

 By default, MatrixOne does not immediately delete data from the disk after running `DELETE`, `DROP`, or `TRUNCATE` statements.
 Instead, it marks the data as deletable.
 Then, the GC (Garbage Collection) mechanism periodically scans and cleans up the no longer-needed old data.

-In the default configuration, the garbage collection mechanism scans and cleans up the disk space every 1 hour to free up storage.
-Therefore, it's important to note that executing `DELETE`, `DROP`, or `TRUNCATE` statements do not immediately reduce disk usage.
-Only during garbage collection will the data marked as deletable be cleaned up and the space released.
+By default, the garbage collection mechanism scans every 30 minutes.
+During each scan, it identifies data deleted through SQL statements for over 1 hour and starts the cleanup process to release disk space.
+The most extended cycle to complete all deletions is 90 minutes.
+Therefore, it is essential to note that executing `DELETE`, `DROP`, or `TRUNCATE` statements do not immediately reduce disk usage.
+Only data marked as deletable during the garbage collection will be cleaned up, and disk space will be freed.

 ## Examples